+This position will support two laboratories in the development of research projects using in vivo murine models.
 The Rongvaux Lab in the Program in Immunology in the Clinical Research Division is looking for a highly motivated individual to support fundamental research on the mechanisms of immune responses to infection and cancer.
-The technician will be closely involved in the development of research projects using in vivo murine models.
+This individual will also support translational studies of CRISPR gene editing in the Adair Lab in the Program in Cell and Gene Therapy, also in the Clinical Research Division.
 They should be capable of maintaining a large murine colony and perform diverse in vivo experimental procedures.
 This position requires a high level of organization, capacity to coordinate experiments with diverse researchers and collaborators, maintenance of detailed records, and excellent communication skills.
 Additional laboratory skills (tissue culture, molecular biology) are highly desirable.

 Research Technician II - A bachelor’s degree in biological science and animal research experience beyond course work are absolutely essential.
 The candidate should have at least two years of full-time, post-bachelor's laboratory experience.